 scare off someone (scare someone off): to cause someone or something to go away or stay away.

 - Try to smile a little — that scowl on your face would scare off any prospective client.

-- The aggressive salespeople scared me off but I went home and looked at the handbags on their website.
+- The aggressive salespeople at the store scared me off, so I went home and looked at the handbags on their website instead.

 scare the hell out of someone: to really frighten someone.

-- When I saw my bank balance was negative it scared the hell out of me because my rent check hasn’t cleared.
+- When I saw my bank balance was negative it scared the hell out of me because my rent check hadn’t cleared yet.

 - When my doctor told me there was a problem with my blood test it really scared the hell out of me but luckily it wasn’t anything serious.